qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 geometry_n
 ..........

-Returns a specific geometry from a geometry collection, or null if the input geometry is not a collection.
+Returns a specific geometry from a geometry collection, or NULL if the input geometry is not a collection.

 .. list-table::
    :widths: 15 85